programmerraja/JPMC-tech-task-1-py3/README.md

             print ("Quoted %s at (bid:%s, ask:%s, price:%s)" % (stock, bid_price, ask_price, price))
             print ("Ratio %s" % getRatio(price, price))
            </pre>
-           if you find any wrong in this  appericate yourself
+           if you find any wrong in this code if yes congrats
           <br/>
           <br/>
-          if you see that we pass the same price from same stack(DEF) to getRatio function so we need to update this by using some datastructure you can use array or dictionary i am going to use array the code is below
+          if you see that we pass the same price from same stack(DEF) to getRatio function so we need to update this by using some datastructure you can use array or dictionary i am going to use array so now the code is look like
           <pre>
           # Query the price once every N seconds.
           #array used to store the prices of two different stack ("abc" "DEF")